elkhorn-heavy/walkthroughs/overthewire/bandit/level_00.md

 Since this is the first time connecting to this server, `yes` is entered.
-This will cause `ssh` to remember this server so that the next time a connection is made thr warning will not appear.
+This will cause `ssh` to remember this server so that the next time a connection is made the warning will not appear.

 Carrying on: